Jiggly-Balls/game-state/README.md

 # Game-State

-A state machine for organizing different in-game screens for pygame.
+A state machine for organizing different in-game screens in python.

 ## Table of Contents